nandweza/nodejs-course/README.md

 # nodejs-course
-This repo contains my learnings and introduction to nodejs
+This repo contains my learning and introduction to nodejs programming